By Mary Schofield

 The PSAT/NMSQT is offered once per year, in October.
 It is offered at local high schools, so homeschooled students must arrange to take the test at public high schools in their communities.
 [Editor’s Note: In Virginia, some private schools and co-ops also make the PSAT available to homeschoolers; check the HEAV Update in the early fall or contact your local private school or support group for availability.]
 Because homeschooled students are given special test codes which allow the scores to be sent to their homes rather than to the school where they take the test, homeschooled students must sign up well in advance.
 The College Board recommends contacting the public high school where a student wishes to take the exam in June, four months prior to the test date.

 The PSAT/NMSQT is two hours and ten minutes long.
 The test fee is $13.
+[Editor’s Note: The testing fee has changed to $14.]
 No school credit is typically given for the PSAT/NMSQT–not college credit, and not high school credit either.